 Or maybe—and this is a big maybe—you won’t be rejected.
 And that’s the really wonderful part about all of this, isn’t it?
 Right now, as you prepare to make your big announcement, you just might be standing on a metaphorical railway platform, seconds away from boarding the express train to Makeout City (or Snuggle Junction—it’s up to you).

-Maybe there’s been a moment in your past when you allowed your fear of being vulnerable stop you from chasing something.
+being vulnerable stop you from chasing something.
 A dream?
 An opportunity?
-A love?
+Love?
 And maybe there will be another such moment in your future.
 But this moment, right now, is different.
 In this moment, right now, you will do the difficult thing.
 You will say your piece, and it will feel strange and uncomfortable, but that’s OK, because, regardless of the outcome, you will have been brave.
 You will have been true to your heart.
 And that’s something you can be proud of.

 So, as you brush your teeth tonight, mentally compose a love poem, practice your “I want to go on a date with you” interpretive dance, or do whatever it is that you have to do to get ready for this special event.
 And remember: No matter how things go, your declaration of love will enable you to move forward.
 Because when you choose to tell a crush how you feel about them, you are also choosing to embrace and be fueled by uncertainty instead of letting it smother your wonderful romantic, idealistic spirit.
 Anything is possible, right?